open5e/open5e/source/monsters/tome-of-beasts/G/eye-golem.rst

 **Gaze of Ancient Light (Recharge 6).** The golem emits a burst of blinding light, affecting all opponents within 30 feet who are visible to it.
-These creatures must make a successful DC 17 Constitution saving throw or be permanently blinded.
-All affected creatures, including those that save successfully, are stunned until the end of their next turn.
+These creatures must make a successful DC 17 Constitution saving throw or be permanently :ref:`srd:blinded`.
+All affected creatures, including those that save successfully, are :ref:`srd:stunned` until the end of their next turn.

 **Primal Voice of Doom (1/Day).** The golem intones a disturbing invocation of the sun god.
-Creatures within 30 feet of the golem must make a successful DC 17 Wisdom saving throw or become frightened Deaf or unhearing creatures are unaffected.
+Creatures within 30 feet of the golem must make a successful DC 17 Wisdom saving throw or become :ref:`srd:frightened`.
+Deaf or unhearing creatures are unaffected.

 **Shoot into the Sun (1 minute/day).** When roused for combat, the golem opens many of its eyes, emitting blinding light.
 All